Stefanie Vögele: 2020

 Vögele kicked off 2020 at the Shenzhen Open.
 She lost in the first round of qualifying to Irina-Camelia Begu.
 At the Australian Open, she was defeated in the final round of qualifying by Monica Niculescu.

 Seeded sixth at the Newport Beach Challenger, she reached the final where she lost to fifth seed Madison Brengle.
 At the Mexican Open, she was defeated in the first round of qualifying by Sara Errani.
 She remained in Mexico to compete at the Monterrey Open.
 Coming through qualifying, she lost in the first round to Leylah Fernandez.

 Due to the COVID-19 pandemic, the WTA suspended tournaments from the end of March to July.

-When the tour resumed in August, Vögele competed at the Cincinnati Open.
+When WTA Tour resumed in August, Vögele competed at the Cincinnati Open.
 She was defeated in the first round of qualifying by Arantxa Rus.
 At the US Open, she lost her first-round match to 15th seed Maria Sakkari.

 Vögele played two tournaments before the French Open.
 She was defeated in the first round of the İstanbul Cup by Jasmine Paolini.
 In Rome, she lost in the final round of qualifying to Anna Blinkova.
 At the French Open, she fell in the first round to Patricia Maria Țig.

 At the first edition of the Ostrava Open, Vögele was defeated in the first round of qualifying by Veronika Kudermetova.
 She played her final tournament of the year at the Ladies Linz.
 Getting past qualifying, she made it to the second round where she lost to top seed and eventual champion, Aryna Sabalenka.

 Vögele ended the year ranked 116.